 A good food tour, according to us, is a food tour that takes visitors to places stuffed with locals.
 Because who knows best than locals?
 Well not always – KFCs are overflowing in Lima and we definitely won’t take you there, unless you pay $500 per person and sign a liability waiver.
 If you are interested, please contact us.

-In our Lima gourmet tour, for example, guests can actually meet and exchange a few words with the chefs of Tribu, Statera and Barra Lima, which are three restaurants that represent, among others, Lima’s food scene new generation.
+In our Lima gourmet tour, for example, guests can actually meet and exchange a few words with talent chefs, which are three restaurants that represent, among others, Lima’s food scene new generation.

 4. A food tour in Lima because… You will learn about the history and culture of Peru in an entertaining way

 Let’s start this paragraph with a little game.
 How many people, family and friends included, can you think of who hate museums?
 Now, from the same group of people, how many of them hate eating?
 If the latter comes with a higher number, please leave a comment at the bottom of this article because I’d be very interested in interviewing them all.